NajaAFonseca/yeaaa/_posts/2023-04-06-2023-Computers-and-Networks.md

 - Cloud Storage: Cloud storage is a type of online storage that allows users to store and access their data over the internet.
 It is commonly used for backup and file-sharing purposes.

+### Notes + Definitions

-### Listing Specifications of your Computer, or Computers if working as Pair/Trio
+**Listing Specifications of your Computer, or Computers if working as Pair/Trio**

-- Processor GHz: GHz (gigahertz) is a unit of frequency that is commonly used to measure the clock speed of a computer CPU.
+- **Processor GHz:** GHz (gigahertz) is a unit of frequency that is commonly used to measure the clock speed of a computer CPU.
 It represents the number of clock cycles that the CPU can perform in one second, and it is often used as an indicator of the CPU's processing power.
+- **Memory in GB (Gigabytes):** the amount of RAM (Random Access Memory) that a computer has.
+- **Storage in GB:** the amount of non-volatile storage capacity that a computer has.
+- **OS (Operating System)**: a software program that manages and controls the basic functions of a computer system.
+It acts as an interface between the computer hardware and the user, providing a way for users to interact with the computer and run applications.

+**Definitions**

+- **Input devices:** computer hardware components that allow users to input data, commands, and instructions into a computer system.
+These devices enable users to communicate with the computer and interact with applications, software programs, and operating systems.
+Examples: keyboards, mouse, touchpad, touchscreen, scanner, microphone, joystick/controller, gamepads, digital cameras, barcode readers, etc.
+- **Output devices:** computer hardware components that display or output data and information from a computer system.
+These devices allow users to receive feedback, view results, and interact with applications, software programs, and operating systems.
+Examples: monitor, printer, speaker, headphones, projector, etc.
+- **Program File:** program files are files that contain the instructions and data necessary for a computer program or software application to run.
+These files are usually stored in specific directories or folders on the computer's file system, and they may include additional resources such as images, icons, and other media.
+Examples: hard drive, SSD, etc.
+- **Program Code:** refers to the set of instructions and commands that are used to create software programs and applications.
+Program code is typically created by software developers, who write the code using a text editor or integrated development environment (IDE).
+The code is then compiled or interpreted by a software tool into a form that can be executed by a computer's processor.
+This code is typically written in C++, Java, Python, or JavaScript.
-- Memory in GB:
+- **Processes:**
-- Storage in GB:
+- **Ports:**
+- **Data File:**
+- **Inspect Running Code:**
-- OS:
+- **Inspect Variables:**